 We only support windows CWA at the moment, which can coexist with RTME.
 A Mac CWA will be simply not load Teams in optimized VDI mode so we fall back to server side rendering.

-(1) Complete LOB app readiness of Teams (only applies to Agile/DevOps IT departments) including new HDX services/API’s to enable HDX Offloading within a the master image but hidden + unavailable using techniques like disabling the services for each (whatever you prefer), Citrix app layering, MSFT app masking e.t.c.
+(1) Complete LOB app readiness of Teams including new HDX services/API’s to enable HDX Offloading within a the master image but hidden + unavailable using techniques like disabling the services for each (whatever you prefer), Citrix app layering, MSFT app masking e.t.c.
+TIP: Pay attention to understand the compute utilisation differences between Teams vs. Skype4B there is a difference.

 (3) I only want to transition employees by AD or Citrix Delivery group (department, trusted test groups e.t.c) to Teams based upon point 2 and perform a staggered canary rollout like Citrix Cloud does for each of its services.